trusona/trusona-mobile-sdk-android/README.md

 - An operating system authentication (e.g. Fingerprint, Pattern, PIN)
 - Scanning of driver's license

-The prompt and scanning screens can be customized by setting the `TrusonaficationHandler` property on the `Trusona` class to an instance of `TrusonaficationHandler` and having the implemented methods of this interface return the appropriate layout id.
+The prompt and scanning screens can be customized by setting the `TrusonaficationUICustomizations` property on the `Trusona` class to an instance of `TrusonaficationUICustomizations` and having the implemented methods of this interface return the appropriate layout id.

 #### Custom Trusonafication metadata
 When creating a Trusonafication from one of the server SDKs, it is possible to include a set of custom fields on the Trusonafication.
-These custom fields are made available in your implementation of `TrusonaficationHandler` when the `trusonaDialog(Trusonafication trusonafication)` and `prepare(Trusonafication trusonafication)` callback methods are called and a Trusonafication is passed in as a parameter to them.
+These custom fields are made available in your implementation of `TrusonaficationUICustomizations` when the `trusonaDialog(Context context, Trusonafication trusonafication)` and `getCustomDLScanner(Trusonafication trusonafication)` callback methods are called and a Trusonafication is passed in as a parameter to them.
 The custom data will be available in the `customFields` property of the Trusonafication.
 By inspecting the custom data in these fields, the dialog behavior can be customized or the data can be shown in the dialog UI.